 You need the Advanced recipients configuration only for situations wherein the intended recipients are not logged on and the incident needs to be dispatched to your backup recipients list.

 - Hot work incidents are typically planned work.
-Only a manual incident trigger
+Only a manual incident trigger is required.

 - Document management